 - Facial nerve injury, which can cause a lopsided facial expression

 - Brachial plexus damage, which can result in arm or hand weakness

 - Harm to the phrenic nerve, which can lead to difficulty breathing

 - Spinal cord injury, which can cause paralysis

-These are but a few examples of the birth injuries that can occur.
+These are but a few examples of the injuries that can happen at birth, and a birth injury attorney may be able to get you a settlement.
 The type of birth injury suffered will be an essential factor in the settlement value of a claim.